Artsme/googlevision/README.md

   enabled: {type: Boolean, default: true}
 }
 ```

-'code' is the label returned by Google
+- 'code' is the label returned by Google.
-'translations' array stores titles of the label in diffrenet languages
+- 'translations' array stores titles of the label in different languages.
+The English title (having language = 'en') coincides with the code.
+So far only the English title is stored.
+- 'enabled' flag allows to disable certain labels if required.
+Originally it is set to true by default.